Saint Mary's University of Minnesota: Academics

 Saint Mary's University offers a wide range of degrees.
 The university offers bachelor's, master's, and doctorate degrees for both traditional and non-traditional students.
 In addition to the degrees, Saint Mary's also offers teaching licensures, certifications, and pre-professional programs.
 Both undergraduate and graduate programs offer online learning.
 Men study for the priesthood at the adjacent Immaculate Heart of Mary Seminary, owned and operated by the Diocese of Winona.

 Changes in 2022

-Due to financial difficulties and low undergraduate enrollment, in May 2022, the University announced plans to phase out 11 majors including, English, history, theatre, music, art, and theology.
-The president of the university, Father James P. Burns, said about the decision, "...In particular, what we looked at is the majors that we are phasing out are those that really were low enrolled and also didn't hold great promise in terms of what many families and students want, which is marketable skills and jobs after college."
+Due to financial difficulties and low undergraduate enrollment, in May 2022, the university announced plans to phase out 11 majors including English, history, theatre, music, art, and theology.
+The president of the university, James P. Burns, said about the decision, "In particular, what we looked at is the majors that we are phasing out are those that really were low enrolled and also didn't hold great promise in terms of what many families and students want, which is marketable skills and jobs after college."